acrucetta/acrucetta.github.io/_posts/2023-06-23-minimal-computer-specs.md

 ---
-title: "building a minimal computer in the open"
+title: "Building a minimal computer in the open"
 layout: post
 date: 2023-06-23
-tag: 'low-tech'
+tag: "low-tech"
-category: 'reference'
+category: "reference"
 ---

 I'm going to be building a computer based on the 50 year old computer concept.
 The ideal is for it to have an e-ink reader with a Rasperry Pi powering it.
 It will run Plan 9 as the operating system and be used mostly for writing and editing.

 Bill of materials:

 - Rasperry Pi 3B+ (~$70)
 - E-ink screen / Arduino screen 7" (~$70)
 - Mechanical keyboard (Pre-owned)